sinnoorc/open_mail_launcher/README.md

 ## Example

-See the [example](example/) directory for a complete sample app demonstrating all features.
+See the [complete example app](https://pub.dev/packages/open_mail_launcher/example) on pub.dev or check the [example directory](example/) for a full sample demonstrating all features.

 ## Contributing